y1hanh/codebase-indexer-mcp/README.md

 ## 🛠️ Use Cases

-I don't build toys; I build tools to solve painful engineering problems.
-Here is how I actually use this in my day-to-day:

 1. **Deterministic Refactoring**
    I pass the agent a high-level task.
 It uses `semantic_search` to map the neighborhood (e.g., finding the "billing provider"), and then strictly enforces `get_references` to track every upstream caller.
 It ensures cross-file edits are safe before opening a PR.